 If you are ready to compete in your first NACSW Trial, then it means that you and your dog have put in months of hard work, including training on all four elements of competition, and that you have passed the required Odor Recognition Test (ORT).
 Your first trial experience will be exciting, suspenseful, and exhausting, and you will likely encounter unexpected challenges throughout the day, so a thorough understanding of what a trial is like will help you and your dog face the challenges and be proud of your trial performance.

-Most NACSW Trials are an all day event (Element Specialty trials may be half day), so you should plan to keep your dog safe and comfortable.
+Most NACSW Trials are an all day event (Element Specialty trials are a half day), so you should plan to keep your dog safe and comfortable.
 Many handlers come equipped with shade cloths or “easy-up” canopies to keep their cars cool for their dogs’ comfort.
 Especially in warm weather, these items, as well as fans, sunscreen for handlers, snacks, water and perhaps wet towels to cool their dogs with all come in handy.
-Most trials will dictate that you crate your dog in your car between runs, although at some trials you may find a crating area indoors, or in a shaded outdoor area.
+Most trials will dictate that you crate or restrain your dog in your car between runs, although at some trials you may find a crating area indoors, or in a shaded outdoor area.
 It is preferable to crate train your dog; however, if you decide to allow your dog to stay loose in your car, then perhaps a friend can accompany you to the trial to help keep your dog inside the car, and allow for adequate ventilation while you are at the check in, walk through and awards ceremony.
 You may also opt to tether your dog in the vehicle or use window barriers.
 We want to keep every dog safe at a trial.
 X-pens are not recommended and need to be covered if they are used, as there is a security risk if your dog should escape or another dog should enter your X-pen.
 Many of our trials are adjacent to busy roads, and a dog may be injured if it gets loose.

 What to expect when you arrive on the trial grounds: